coderbrent/employee-scheduling/README.md

 # Employee Scheduling Tool
 A simple MERN stack employee scheduling tool for small businesses to keep track of their employees schedules.
 ## Overview
 Our scheduling application will be built with small businesses and their employees in mind.
-The idea is to create a scheduling system that allows employees to log in and view a calendar with their work schedule on it
+The system allows employees to log in and view a calendar with their work schedule on it.
+They can request time off, vacation/sick days and more.
+There is also an admin "overview" panel that allows an administrator to approve time off requests and other schedule related items as related to their business.

 ## DEV Install Instructions
 - **Step 1:** Download or clone the repo